alalwani1/basic-user-apis/README.md

 		b) 71 from 7123456890

-9. get logout from webpage:
+# 9. get logout from webpage:
 	Rest API: http://localhost:3000/api/v1.0/logout
 	user needs to send refersh token along with above Rest API for to make invalidate refresh token after successful logout.

-#Note: you can run this project locally by replacing dbURI(inside ./lib/configs/Config.js) along with your dbURI. this dbURI you get when you give database access to user in MongoDB cloud.
+# Note: you can run this project locally by replacing dbURI(inside ./lib/configs/Config.js) along with your dbURI. this dbURI you get when you give database access to user in MongoDB cloud.